-MUMBAI, June 5: Having left an indelible mark in his debut season itself, 14-year-old batting sensation Vaibhav Survavanshi says he will look to do two times better for his team Rajasthan Royals in next year's Indian Premier League.
-Survavanshi created the record for the fastest century for any Indian in terms of balls faced (35) when he cracked 101 off only 38 balls with seven fours and 11 sixes against Gujarat Titans in Jaipur in April.
+MUMBAI, June 5: Having left an indelible mark in his debut season itself, 14-year-old batting sensation Vaibhav Survayanshi says he will look to do two times better for his team Rajasthan Royals in next year's Indian Premier League.
+Survayanshi created the record for the fastest century for any Indian in terms of balls faced (35) when he cracked 101 off only 38 balls with seven fours and 11 sixes against Gujarat Titans in Jaipur in April.
 The whirlwind knock helped Suryavanshi not only enter his name in record books for the second fastest century ever in IPL, he also become the youngest T20 centurion in men's T20 cricket at 14 years and 32 days.

-"Playing in the IPL is like a dream for everyone and I got a lot of positives from my first season and I also learnt a lot in terms of what I can do for the team in the next season," Suryavanshi said in a video shared by IPL's official website.
-Even as the Royals endured a forgettable campaign, the left-handed Suryavanshi tasted success on personal front as he was given the IPL Super Striker of the Season award after the conclusion of the final on
+"Playing in the IPL is like a dream for everyone and I

+learnt a lot in terms of what I can do for the team in the next season," Suryavanshi said in a video shared by IPL's official website.
+Even as the Royals endured a forgettable campaign, the left-handed Suryavanshi tasted success on personal front as he was given the IPL Super Striker of the Season award after the conclusion of the final on on Thursday named in a 14-man England squad to take on India in the first of the five Tests to be played from June 20 at Leeds.
+The 36-year-old Woakes, who has 181 wickets and 1970 runs from 57 Tests so far, had played a major role in a big England win over India at the Lord's during the 2018 series.

 "Next year, I will work on areas where I made mistakes and try to do much better for the team," he said.
-Talking about his learnings from the maiden season, Suryavanshi said, "My learning is that I have to do two times better than what I have done so that my team also plays in the final next year and how much I can contribute to my team, I will focus on that."
-(PTI)
+Talking about his learnings from the maiden season, Suryavanshi said, "My learning is that I have to do two times better than what I have done so that my team also plays in the final next year and how much I can conLONDON, June 5: Fast bowler Chris Woakes was self or a little bit lazy in the middle of a test match innings.
+You can't afford to do that.
+You've got to be 100 per cent committed to every ball that you face through six or seven hours of